As the new coronavirus continues to change everyday life, it’s important to remember those in our communities still need our support.

 Support your favorite local restaurants and shopping spots by ordering dinner to-go or placing an online order.

-Check Delaware Today’s resources of restaurants offering take-out and delivery, and search around for local boutiques and shops taking online orders.
+, and search around for local boutiques and shops taking online orders.
 Some retail therapy and a meal cooked by one of your favorite eateries is always good for the soul.

 Donate to relief funds